> home page

 In 2002, Matt had to choose between working with two artists.
 One was an established band, the other group had recently been dropped from Warner Bros., and had become the first signing to a brand new label.
 Matt followed his gut: he passed on the established act, and signed on to produce the underdog.
 That band was Maroon 5, and their debut album, produced and mixed by Matt, spawned 4 Top 40 singles and went on to sell over 10 million copies worldwide.

 Since then, Matt has continued to work with a wide variety of artists.
 He co-wrote songs with, and produced two albums for O.A.R.
 He co-wrote and produced tracks for Andy Grammer.
-He produced for an album for Pepper and mixed an album for Blackberry Smoke.
-He's currently producing a new album for 3 Doors Down.
+He produced for an album for Pepper and mixed an album for Blackberry Smoke an 3 Doors Down, The Replacements, Train, John Hiatt, Jason Mraz, B52s, and the Dave Matthews Band, to name a few.

 Contact: Frank McDonough